 4. Is the computer-based HSK scored by computer or examiner?

 The listening and reading sections are scored by computer.
 The writing (level 3-6) section is scored by certified HSK examiners.
 Identical scoring criteria are applied to computer and paper tests.

 5. What if I can’t type fast in Chinese?

 It may differ from individual to individual, but I find it easier to train myself to type fast than write fast.
 However, if you are still not able to type up to 15 characters per minute after training, or have a condition that makes it hard for you to use a computer keyboard and mouse, stick with the paper test.

 6. What happens if the computer crashes during my test?

-Since computers for internet-based test purposes are regularly maintained and tested, crash rarely occurs.
+Since computers for internet-based test purposes are regularly maintained and tested, crashes rarely occur.
 On the off chance that it does happen, stay calm, consult with your test proctor and seek the possibility of lengthening the testing time.
 If she cannot fix the problem promptly, ask for a rearrangement of the test.
-According to the Hanban website, they can rearrange a test soon at no additional cost if some technical problems occur during the test.
+According to the CTI website, they can rearrange a test soon at no additional cost if some technical problems occur during the test.

 Personally, I wouldn’t worry too much.
 All equipment functioned well during the 3 times I took the computer-based test, but on one test, the girl sitting in front of me kicked off the power cord accidentally and had to reboot her computer.
 Make sure you don’t make the same mistake.